billbell73/depot/README.md

-== DEPOT ==
+##DEPOT APP

-This is the example app from [Agile Web Devlopment with Rails 4](http://pragprog.com/book/rails4/agile-web-development-with-rails-4)
+This is the example app from the book [Agile Web Development with Rails 4](http://pragprog.com/book/rails4/agile-web-development-with-rails-4).